CSE232-MSU/CSE232/labs/lab11.md

 *   `-c` - This flag instructs the compiler to compile all your .cpp files, but not link them together (see Week 01).
 *   `-o filename` - This flag instructs the compiler to make a file named `filename` with the executable compiled program (instead of the default `a.out`).
 *   `-Wall` - This flag instructs the compiler to warn about as many potential erroneous code elements as possible (useful for beginners).
-*   `-std=c++17` - This instructs the compiler to use a particular version of the C++ language (you can use 11, 14, etc. in the place of 17).
+*   `-std=c++17` - This instructs the compiler to use a particular version of the C++ language (you can use 11, 14, 20, etc. in the place of 17).
 *   `-g` - This flag instructs your compiler to include debugging information in the compiled program for use by `gdb`.
+This will slow your program down, but is critical for effective debugging of code.

 And here are some new ones:

-*   `-O1` - This flag enables various code optimizations that allow your program to run faster, without a large increase in time to compile.
+*   `-O1` - This flag enables various code optimizations that allow your program to run faster, without a notable increase in time to compile.
+(Note, this is the same as using just -O without a number)
-*   `-O2` - This flag enables various code optimizations that allow your program to run faster, but may increase the time needed to compile.
+*   `-O2` - This flag enables more code optimizations that allow your program to run faster.
+It may increase the time needed to compile you code, but will not notably increase the amount of memory required to run.
-*   `-O3` - This flag is similar to `-O2`, but with even more extreme optimizations and possibly very long compilations.
+*   `-O3` - This flag is similar to `-O2`, but with even more extreme optimizations and possibly long compilations and a larger memory footprint.
 *   `-Ofast` - This flag is allows optimizations that aren't necessarily allowed by the standards set forth by the C++ language committee.
 This is where experimental optimizations are used by those who want speed at all costs.
-*   `-Os` - This flag instructs the compiler to optimize for size instead of speed.
+*   `-Os` - This flag instructs the compiler to prioritize size over speed in optimizations.
 It is often useful if you need to run your program on embedded computers with limited memory.
 *   `-Wextra` - This flag instructs the compiler to add additional warnings for bad code (even more than `-Wall`).
-*   `-Wpedantic` - This flag instructs the compiler to add additional warnings for code that doesn't comply with the strict C++ language definition (useful if you want your code to be compiled by other compilers).
+*   `-Wpedantic` - This flag instructs the compiler to add additional warnings for code that doesn't comply with the strict C++ language definition, even if g++ knows how to compile it (useful if you want your code to be compiled by other compilers).

 ⭐ Copy-and-paste the following code into a file, and show your TA the output when you compile it with more warnings than what `-Wall` checks for.